sazid1462/mapreduce-example/readme.md

     ./gradlew idea

 #### Program Arguments
-Make separate folders for companies CSV files and accounts CSV files.
+Make separate folders for companies CSV files and accounts CSV files. ***Beware, the output folder will be deleted if already exists.***

     - arg0 : Folder path of the companies CSV files
     - arg1 : Folder path of the accounts CSV files